-MICHELLE: Hey, Melinda?
+MICHELLE: Hey, MJ?
 What did the fish say when he ran into the wall?

 MICHELLE: Yay!
 Victory at last!